Skip to content

 From museum to fairway: the art of hickory restoration

-At the heart of our workshop lies a simple yet ambitious mission: to restore original hickory golf clubs with the utmost care, precision and respect for their heritage.
-Every club that crosses our threshold is treated not merely as a piece of equipment, but as a chapter of golfing history — and our goal is always the same: to return it to playable condition, whenever possible.
+At the heart of our workshop lies a simple yet ambitious mission: to restore original hickory golf clubs with the utmost care, precision, and respect for their heritage.
+Every club that crosses our threshold is treated as a chapter of golfing history, and our goal is always the same: to return it, whenever possible, to playable condition.

-For over 13 years, our restoration work has earned the trust of more than 50 passionate players, many of whom return regularly to rely on the skilled hands of Paolo Quirici.
+For over thirteen years, our restoration work has earned the trust of passionate players worldwide, many of whom return regularly to call on the skilled hands of Paolo Quirici.
 The clubs that have been lovingly brought back to life now grace the fairways of Switzerland and international courses alike, combining vintage soul with renewed performance.

 A workshop inside the Museum

-Nestled within the walls of the 380 m² Hickory Golf Museum, our 32 m² workshop is more than a repair room — it’s a sanctuary of craftsmanship.
-Here, we carry out detailed restoration using original hickory shafts dating back to the early 20th century, carefully stocked over the years.
+Nestled within the walls of the Hickory Golf Museum (380 m2) , our workshop is a sanctuary of craftsmanship.
+Here, we carry out detailed restoration using original hickory shafts dating back to the early 20th century, carefully stored over the years.
 Every effort is made to ensure that each club remains as close as possible to its original identity, both in form and function.

 Detail of a well-worn Niblick 9 golf club by T. Stewart, hand-forged in Scotland with visible engraving